diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_centos_and_rhel.md

 #### Install Elasticsearch 7.x:

->IMPORTANT!
-Elasticsearch 8.x is not supported at the moment.
+>_Note_: Elasticsearch 8.x is not supported at the moment.

 The following section describes installing Elasticsearch on Linux CentOS and RHEL.